bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 If you are using an ActiveDirectory LDAP server, you must determine the name of your user id parameter to set `LDAP_UID`.
 It is commonly 'sAMAccountName' or 'UserPrincipalName'.

 LDAP authentication takes precedence over all other providers.
 This means that if you have other providers configured with LDAP, clicking the login button will take you to the LDAP sign in page as opposed to presenting the general login modal.

+### Twitter OAuth2

+Twitter Authentication is deprecated and will be phased out in v3.

 # Troubleshooting Greenlight